jundalisay/spblist/content/en/research/mohammad/quran/sura-002b.md

 <!-- 26.
 Allah does not shy away from making an example of a gnat, or something above it.
 As
 for those who believe, they know that it is the Truth from their Lord.
 But as for those who -->

-{{< s v="26">}} The disbelievers will say: “What did Allah intend by this example?”
+{{< s v="26">}} The disbelievers will say: “What did Enlil intend by this example?”
 He leads many astray and guides many.

-Reply that <!-- thereby, and He guides many thereby; but He --> Allah misleads only the evildoers.
+Reply that <!-- thereby, and He guides many thereby; but He --> Enlil misleads only the evildoers.

 {{< s v="27">}} The losers are those who:
-- violate Allah’s covenant after its confirmation
+- violate Enlil’s covenant after its confirmation
-- sever what Allah has commanded to be joined
+- sever what Enlil has commanded to be joined
 - commit evil on earth

-{{< s v="28">}} Allah:
+{{< s v="28">}} Enlil:
 - gave you life
 - will put you to death
 - will bring you to life
 - return you to Himself

-How can you deny Allah?
+How can you deny Enlil?

 {{< s v="29">}} He:
 - created for you everything on earth
 - then turned to the heaven and made them 7 heavens

-{{< s v="30">}} Allah said to the angels that He is placing a successor on earth.
+{{< s v="30">}} Enlil said to the angels that He is placing a successor on earth.

 The angels said “Will You place in it someone who will cause corruption in it and shed blood, while we declare Your praises and sanctify You?”

 He replied: “I know what you do not know.”

-{{< s v="31">}} He taught Adam the names, all of them; then he presented them to the angels, and said, “Tell Me the names of these, if you are sincere.”
+{{< s v="31">}} He taught Adam the names, all of them.
+Then he presented them to the angels, and said, “Tell Me the names of these, if you are sincere.”

 {{< s v="32">}} They said, “Glory be to You!
 We have no knowledge except what You have taught us. <!-- It is you who are the Knowledgeable, the Wise.” -->